idibon/java-client/README.md

 ## Example Apps

+All example applications require a valid Idibon Terminal account or, where noted, a locally-installed Idibon Public server.

 Name|Description
 --------|--------
-[list-documents](#list-documents)|Lists all of the document names in a collection [upload-json-documents](#upload-json-documents)|Upload one or more JSON documents to a collection [annotate-document](#annotate-document)|Add an assignment annotation for a document-scope task to a document [predict-content](#predict-content)|Generate API classifications for text on the command line [predict-idibon-public](#predict-idibon-public)|Generate API classifications using an Idibon Public server [print-ontology](#print-ontology)|Prints a collection ontology, or branch of an ontology, to the console.
+[list-documents](#list-documents)|Lists all of the document names in a collection [upload-json-documents](#upload-json-documents)|Upload one or more JSON documents to a collection [annotate-document](#annotate-document)|Add an assignment annotation for a document-scope task to a document [predict-content](#predict-content)|Generate text classifications from the command line, using Idibon Terminal [predict-idibon-public](#predict-idibon-public)|Generate text classifications using an Idibon Public server [print-ontology](#print-ontology)|Prints a collection ontology, or branch of an ontology, to the console.
 [show-updated-tasks](#show-updated-tasks)|List all tasks in a collection updated since a specific time (JDK 8) [batch-predict](#batch-predict)|Batch classifies documents in a collection or text file against a task in parallel (JDK 8).